 10. Drastic figures – worst of its kind

-The Irish famine was the worst of its kind to happen in Europe during the 19th century, and had devastating effects, with the population dropping by 20-25%.
+The Irish potato famine was the worst of its kind to happen in Europe during the 19th century, and had devastating effects, with the population dropping by 20-25%.

 8. The Famine spiralled an even bigger drive for independence – the rebellions stood even stronger